tomnomnom/ASCIIPoint/README.md

 * jp2a

 ## Instructions
 Run `./present.sh` to see the example slides.
+Advance slides with Enter.

 ## Demo
 A demo can be seen here: http://www.youtube.com/watch?v=9wPgShYsN2Y